slevithan/oniguruma-parser/src/parser/README.md

 Accepts an Oniguruma pattern, flags, and compile-time options (along with options specific to this library), and returns an AST.

 Typically, it's recommended to use `toOnigurumaAst` from the [root module](https://github.com/slevithan/oniguruma-parser) rather than using the parser module directly.
-However, the parser exports additional constants, functions, and types, and it accepts additional options that might be needed in some cases.
+However, the parser exports additional constants, functions, and types that you might need when transforming an AST, and it accepts additional options that might be needed in some cases.

-It might be preferable to use the parser directly when bundle size is a concern, since it doesn't automatically include heavyweight Unicode property name data.
+> It might be preferable to use the parser directly if bundle size is a concern, since it doesn't automatically include Unicode property name data used for validation and normalization.
+After tree shaking, `parse` is 6.9 kB minzipped vs `toOnigurumaAst`'s 11.3 kB, as of `oniguruma-parser` v0.6.2.

 ## Import